hanabi/hanabi.github.io/README.md

 ### The Out-of-Order Finesse

 * Sometimes, a *Finesse* is invoked by giving a color clue to two or more cards where the next card in the sequence is clued, but it is NOT the focus of the clue.
 * When this happens, the *Finesse* will still work: a player will blind-play a matching card.
-However, a *Fix Clue* must then be given to the person who originally received the clue, or they will go on to misplay.
+However, a *Fix Clue* must then be given to the player who originally received the clue, or they will go on to misplay.
 * Normally, after receiving a *Fix Clue*, a player would normally "stop" and not assume anything else about his hand.
 However, this is a special situation: when the original *Finesse* was given, it was a message that the focus of the clue was playable. *Information Lock Principle* applies, and it means that the original focus of the clue is also playable.
 * For example, in a 3-player game:
   * At the beginning of the game, Alice goes first.